pcubillos/mc3/docs/api.rst

     bestp: 1D float ndarray
         If not None, plot the best-fitting values for each parameter given by bestp.
-    percentile: Float
+    quantile: Float
-        If not None, plot the percentile- highest posterior density region of the distribution.
-Note that this should actually be the fractional part, i.e. set percentile=0.68 for a 68% HPD.
+        If not None, plot the quantile- highest posterior density region of the distribution.
+For example, set quantile=0.68 for a 68% HPD.
     pdf: 1D float ndarray or list of ndarrays
         A smoothed PDF of the distribution for each parameter.
     xpdf: 1D float ndarray or list of ndarrays